#1: Is Open Doors a school?

 #6.
 What is the transition to self-directed education like?

 We are all natural learners, but taking responsibility for our own learning can be a long-term process.
-Some students leave school and jump right into a busy and productive life, but others may take months or even a year or two to appreciate the opportunities available to them.
+Some students leave school and jump right into a busy and productive life, but others may take months or even a year to appreciate the opportunities available to them.
 Teens who have not explored their interests or passions fully may need time and space to consider this question.
-Our findings indicate our environment fosters remarkable maturation in terms of self-discipline between ages 13 – 16, at a much quicker rate than would be expected students in public school.
+Our findings indicate our environment fosters remarkable maturation in terms of self-discipline between ages 13 – 16, at a much quicker rate than would be expected of students in public school.

 Open Doors helps teens identify and build on their strengths at their own pace.
 Challenges are addressed as the teen is ready.
 It is not necessary to arrive at Open Doors as a self-directed learner.
 We support each teen as they grow into their natural potential.